PHYS3888/Tutorial_BuildingLearningMachines/README.md

 1. Number of instagram followers
 2. Resting heart rate

-Suppose we surveyed a bunch of instagram models and sports stars and assemble the data as a person x feature matrix, `dataMat`, and a binary vector, `isModel`, that labels each row as representing either a sports star (`0`) or a fashion model (`1`).
+Suppose we surveyed a bunch of instagram models and sports stars and assemble the data as a person x feature matrix, `dataMat`, and a binary vector, `isModel`, that labels each row as representing either a sports star (`0`) or an instagram model (`1`).

 Let's load this dataset: